playfulprogramming/playfulprogramming/content/LayZee/posts/how-to-set-up-an-nx-style-monorepo-workspace-with-the-angular-cli-part-1-16b5/index.md

 "export * from './lib/booking-feature-shell.module';" > libs/booking/feature-shell/src/index.ts
 ```

-<figcaption>Generate and export a feature shell Angular module.</figcaption>
+> Generate and export a feature shell Angular module.

 Let's also add a test suite for the feature shell Angular module with the content of this listing.